-Ram Kamath, President & CEO
+Ram Kamath, President

-With the influx of technologies and the globalization of healthcare, one would assume that the success rate of clinical trials—across all three phases—would eventually improve.
+With the influx of technologies and the globalization of healthcare, one would assume that the success rate of clinical trials—across all phases—would eventually improve.
 Unfortunately, a deep dive into the numbers suggests otherwise.
 Twenty years ago, the likelihood of approval from Phase I for all developmental candidates was less than 10 percent, and only 31 percent of Phase II clinical programs advanced to Phase III.
 It is 2020, and the song remains the same.

 So, why exactly do only a handful of clinical trials achieve a semblance of success?

-Soon, Kamath transitioned from a consultant to a product developer, conceiving the idea for a fully-integrated solution that would cover every aspect of a trial and bring various stakeholders under the same roof.
+Soon, Kamath transitioned from a consultant to a product developer, conceiving the idea for a fully-integrated solution that would cover every aspect of a trial and bring various stakeholders under one umbrella.
 By 2008, Vsoft realized this dream by launching its full integration suite.
 However, Vsoft’s first client was only keen on the electronic data capture (EDC) aspect of the solution.
 Kamath recounts, “They did not have the resources to handle our product.
 During our five-year stint, they were supposed to conduct 10 studies but ended up doing only three.”

 As a veteran in the clinical trials space, Vsoft also urges its clients (or sponsors of the trials) to streamline its vendor contracts.
 For example, while an EDC vendor might have a three-year agreement, an IVRS vendor might be on board for a five-year stint.
 In such scenarios, the “hand off” from one vendor to another leads to significant communication gaps.

-The Flagship Products
+The Flagship Product

 These use cases point to the fact that pharma firms need to adopt an integrated clinical trial management system with dashboard like in a car that supports sound data management, statistical programming, and most of all, streamlines communication between various vendors in a trial lifecycle.

-Kamath has evidently succeeded in building a robust clinical trial management suite that can streamline adversity, reporting, history coding, and data management services—to monitor and supervise a subject in a manner that is crystalclear to every stakeholder in the process.
+Kamath has evidently succeeded in building a robust clinical trial management suite that can streamline adversity, reporting, history coding, and data management services—to monitor and supervise a subject in a manner that is crystal-clear to every stakeholder in the process.

 On a closing note, Kamath has a message to Vsoft’s potential clients, “Rather than spending on multiple vendors, give us a chance to streamline your entire clinical trial.
 We can do one trial for free and offer a number of related services for reasonable prices.”